 From 1st April 2022, the construction industry among others will be unable to use red diesel.
 Red diesel is very similar to white diesel; however, it contains a red dye and chemical markers to prevent its misuse in road vehicles and is taxed at a much lower rate.
 Further details on the change and which industries it impacts can be found here: Read more>>

 In addition to a lack of development, unprecedented rises in fuel prices due to global events such as the war in Ukraine mean that not only do businesses face high costs but also have little to no alternatives.
-For businesses using reed Diesel, costs could double over night without any intervention.
+For businesses using red diesel, costs could double overnight without any intervention.

 Whilst positive in the long term, Right Fuel Card believes that this change in the red diesel rebate eligibility comes at completely the wrong time and a delay is required to support businesses in moving to alternatives.
 As such we have joined a number of trade bodies in asking the Chancellor, The Rt Hon Rishi Sunak MP to defer the red diesel entitlement removal for twelve months.